geckooooo/absclock/README.md

 ### To Do:

 * geological time enumerations should be scoped to the parent time unit.
-Fix epoch and age.
+Fix age.
 * should the Meghalayan age be softcoded/calculated in the reference implementation?
 * consider subepoch, subperiod support
 * consider picoseconds, microseconds, etc. support